--

 3. God wants to break our hearts with His compassion for hurting people.

-"When he saw the crowds, he hadcompassionon them, because they were harassed and helpless, like sheep without a shepherd."
+"When he saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd."
 Matthew 9:36 NIV

-Jesus' life on earth gave us His pattern to live by if we want to show the heart of God to the world (and we SHOULD want that).
-Luke and John tell us that on more than one occasion, Jesus was moved to tears with His COMPASSION for the pain and suffering of people he encountered, for the destruction of death and sin.
+COMPASSION for the pain and suffering of people he encountered, for the destruction of death and sin.
 It is not to a passive, detached and merely sympathetic observance God has called us to, but a deep and active compassion that moves and breathes and gives His love to the hurting.

 Brokenness . . . not the despair of being overwhelmed by the world's pain, but the big-hearted flood of compassion for someone in need.
 It is the compassion that flows from God's heart through us to put our hands into action, our boots on the ground, delivering His love in practical ways.